 7. Follow the on-screen instructions, and then reboot.

 Delete System and Apps Cache

-Your system cache becomes overloaded due to a great number of files.
+Your system cache becomes overloaded due to a significant number of files.
 You may be running low on hard disk storage, or your cache contents are corrupted.
-Delete system and apps cache to free up disk space and fix problems caused due to corruption of the cache.
+Delete system and apps cache to free up disk space and fix problems caused due to the corruption of the cache.